storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/console.md

 ## Convert to snippet

-A snippet is persistent across sessions and can be used to keep frequenctly used queries.
+A snippet is persistent across sessions and can be used to keep frequently used queries.

-When you click the __To Snippet__ action on a history item, the __create snippet dialog__ is showed
+When you click the __To Snippet__ action on a history item, the __create snippet dialog__ is shown

-You can name the snippet and make some modifications to the queryto make it more generic, e.g. parametrize it by placing query parameters with a placeholder in angel brackets.
+You can name the snippet and make some modifications to the query, e.g. parametrize it by replacing some of the parameters with a placeholder.

 [![console-snippet-dialog]][console-snippet-dialog]